Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 November 2025 03.29.07 UTC
+- WIB: Senin, 17 November 2025 04.23.55 UTC
-- WITA: Senin, 17 November 2025 04.29.07 UTC
+- WITA: Senin, 17 November 2025 05.23.55 UTC
-- WIT: Senin, 17 November 2025 05.29.07 UTC
+- WIT: Senin, 17 November 2025 06.23.55 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: motivational
+Kategori: technology